 Q: When should I plan my aurora hunt?

-A: 2012-thru-2014 are peak years but it's challenging to pinpoint the exact timing of a big display.
-The best advice I can give is to be patient, diligent and pay close attention to the websites that monitor space weather, then go for it when the timing seems right.
+Statistically, the equinox months of September and March are the best for aurora activity but the winter months of October-thru-February are also good.
+In northern latitudes like Fairbanks, Alaska the summer months of May, June & July are too bright to see the aurora.
+It's challenging to pinpoint the exact timing of a big display.
+The best advice I can give is to be patient, diligent and pay close attention to the websites that monitor space weather then go for it when the timing seems right.
 Luck favors the prepared.

 Historical Solar Cycle